GDPRbench/GDPRbench/README.md

 ## Benchmarking

 To get started with GDPRbench, download or clone this repository.
-It consists of a minimal version of YCSB together with all the functionalities of GDPRbench.
-Please note that you will need Maven 3 to build and use the benchmark.
+It consists of a fully functional version of YCSB together with all the functionalities of GDPRbench.
+Please note that you will need [Maven 3](https://maven.apache.org/) to build and use the benchmark.

 ```bash
 git clone https://github.com/GDPRbench/GDPRbench.git